Decaffeinated-Studios/Beanulator/index.md

 | Linux    | `~/.config/unity3d/Decaffeinated Studios/Beanulator 3D`               |
 | MacOS    | `~/Library/Application Support/com.DecaffeinatedStudios.Beanulator3D` |

 You can ensure your mod has been installed by checking settings in Beanulator.
-Clicking the `Mods` button will show a list of all mods installed.
+Clicking the `Mods` button in Beanulator settings will show a list of all mods installed.

 ### Making a Mod
 Full moding instructions can be found at [mod-tutorial.pdf](https://beanulator.tk/mod-tutorial.pdf).
-In addition, the modder version can be found [here](https://beanulator.tk/modder.zip).
-This is hosted on the website rather than GitHub because it's not part of the core game and we don't want too many assets.
+In addition, the modder version can be found [here](https://beanulator.tk/Beanulator3D-ModMakerPackage.zip).
+This is hosted on here rather than the GitHub release because it's not part of the core game and we don't want too many assets.
+Note: the PDF says that Beanulator uses Unity version 2020.3, which is incorrect: the game is developed using Unity 2020.2.0f1.
+This is the final version of Unity 2020.2.0.
+This probably doesn't affect anything, but if you're experiencing issues switching to that version may help.

 ## Relation to Killer Bean
 "Wait a minute," you might be asking.
 "Those beans remind me of the ones from Killer Bean 2.1!"